blessinvarkey/blessinvarkey.github.io/theatre/lecture3.md

-#### Performance notes: Compiled from Spolin's Improvisation for the Theatre
+#### Performance notes on improvisation: Compiled from Spolin's Improvisation for the Theatre
 1. Take your time.
 2. Show, don't tell.
 Showing means direct contact and direct communication.
 3. Many exercises have a subtle variation.